Here’s a few lessons that can help new drivers, and their concerned parents, as they gain maturity in the driver’s seat.

 Five tips to reduce money stress when it comes to your vehicle.

 Buying a car, aside from choosing the right college and buying a house, is one of the most expensive purchasing decisions we make, and yet so many of us are in the dark as to what to look for.
-It is an investment we usually want to hold onto for many years.
-How do I know I’m getting a fair deal?
-How do I know the vehicle is reliable?
-Do I purchase from a dealer or a private party?
 We often have more questions than we find answers, so I’d like to help ease your mind a little when making that all important decision.

-You’ll often read about the importance of building a relationship with your mechanic on this blog and it’s not because I’m married to one.
-Rather, it is because someone who is familiar with your vehicle, its maintenance and repair history, and who knows you will be more likely to take the greatest care of you and your car.
+Building a relationship with your mechanic is important because someone who is familiar with your vehicle, its maintenance and repair history, and who knows you will be more likely to take the greatest care of you and your car.
 This trusting relationship will reduce the stress of the inevitable major repair and you’ll be able to drive down the road confident in your vehicle’s performance and safety.

 As vehicles age (or face expensive repairs), many people weigh repair costs against the vehicle’s worth.
 If the repair cost exceeds the vehicle’s worth, they will often sell or trade in the vehicle.
 By “worth” here, we’re referring to resale value.
 I recommend a different approach.
 Blue Book and Edmunds (etc.) can help you decide what to sell yourContinue reading “Should I Repair or Replace My Vehicle?”